 “A singular and marvelous work.” —The New York Times

-The classic Vietnam memoir, as relevant today as it was thirty-five years ago.
+The classic Vietnam memoir, as relevant today as it was four decades ago.

 In March of 1965, Marine Lieutenant Philip J. Caputo landed at Da Nang with the first ground combat unit deployed to Vietnam.
 Sixteen months later, having served on the line in one of modern history’s ugliest wars, he returned home—physically whole but emotionally wasted, his youthful idealism forever gone.